Azure/azure-iot-sdk-csharp/readme.md

 | Microsoft.Azure.Devices.DigitalTwin.Client            | N/A                                                       | [![NuGet][pnp-device-prerelease]][pnp-device-nuget]           |
 | Microsoft.Azure.Devices.DigitalTwin.Service           | N/A                                                       | [![NuGet][pnp-service-prerelease]][pnp-service-nuget]         |

+> Note:
+> Device streaming feature is not being included in our newer preview releases as there is no active development going on in the service.
+For more details on the feature, see [here](https://docs.microsoft.com/en-us/azure/iot-hub/iot-hub-device-streams-overview).
+It is not recommended to take dependency on preview nugets for production applications as breaking changes can be introduced in preview nugets.
+>
+> The feature has not been included in any preview release after [2020-10-14](https://github.com/Azure/azure-iot-sdk-csharp/releases/tag/preview_2020-10-14).
+However, the feature is still available under previews/deviceStreaming branch.
+>
+> The latest preview nuget versions that contain the feature are:
+Microsoft.Azure.Devices.Client - 1.32.0-preview-001
+Microsoft.Azure.Devices - 1.28.0-preview-001

 The API reference documentation for .NET SDK is [here][dotnet-api-reference].

 To find SDKs in other languages for Azure IoT, please refer to the [azure-iot-sdks][azure-iot-sdks] repository.